 The Right Drug Treatment for You

-When you need drug addiction treatment, it’s important for you to find the right program for your individual needs.
+When you need drug addiction treatment for an addictive personality, it’s important for you to find the right program for your individual needs.
 Soledad House in San Diego, California provides women’s treatment services.
 Soledad House offers a variety of programs and benefits, including:

 - Outpatient program